samwarring/mu/README.md

 This library is a hobby project (and I learned a lot while making it)!
 I currently do not recommend using this library in production, because there already exist other mature libraries for the same purpose.
-You may consider
+You might consider
 using:

   1. [mpusz/mp-units](https://github.com/mpusz/mp-units)